 Disposal of more than twenty five (25) gallons of used oil or antifreeze or any amount of oily water in one calendar day may be done by appointment with Port Maintenance.
+Used oil or antifreeze in quantiles more than twenty five (25) gallons must be contained in drums and delivered by vessel owner to the Port Maintenance Building for disposal.
 Fee for disposal is listed in Appendix A fee schedule.